 One evening, my husband made the mistake of asking what else I needed from him before he could sit on the couch and veg.
 Bless his heart.
 The pressure had been building, and I rattled off a litany of things that had to happen before I felt free to relax.
 When I got to “figure out how to get the kids to floss more,” he knew this wasn’t the typical to-do list.
 It was the invisible load of motherhood, and it was weighing on me.

-No matter how involved our husbands are, moms almost always carry a greater burden, and the burden is often unseen.
+No matter the level of involvement we experience—from husbands, co-parents, family, or friends—moms almost always carry a greater burden, and the burden is often unseen.
 It’s the constant awareness of what our kids need, physically and emotionally, and I think it starts when we get a positive pregnancy test.
 I don’t think it will ever go away, but it can get lighter.
-Here’s how the invisible load of motherhood weighs on most moms and how to ease the burden.
+Here’s how the invisible load of motherhood weighs on us and how to ease the burden.

 What does the invisible load of motherhood feel like?